Advancing Racial Justice: An Online Learning Series for 2021

 Cost and Schedule

 The price for this series is $7,350 per team (pricing may vary for foundations and for-profit organizations).
-The application process for the next two cohorts launching in March 2021 is now closed.
-We anticipate launching the series once or twice each quarter in 2021.
-Stay tuned for future workshop dates.
+The application process for the next cohort launching in January 2022 will open in October 2021.
 To be notified as soon as the new dates are set and applications are being accepted, please opt into our email list here.
-We will also soon be offering an “in-house” version of Advancing Racial Justice in Organizations if you’d like your entire Race, Equity, and Inclusion Team and other key stakeholders (up to 22 participants) to experience this together, rather than just a team of 3-4 individuals.
-Stay tuned via our email list for more information on that, as well.
+We also offer an “in-house” version of Advancing Racial Justice in Organizations if you’d like your entire Race, Equity, and Inclusion Team and other key stakeholders (up to 22 participants) to experience this together, rather than just a team of 3-4 individuals.
+Learn more about this option here.
 Thank you!